Skip Navigation

 Mini Dental Implants—What to Expect During the Procedure

 The procedure to place a mini dental implant is less involved than regular dental implant surgery.
 It is much quicker, and typically only local anesthesia is necessary to numb the surgical area.
-Dr. Karas will make an incision in the gum tissue, which is smaller than that of a traditional implant, and place the mini implant post.
+Dr. Karas or Dr. Williams will make an incision in the gum tissue, which is smaller than that of a traditional implant, and place the mini implant post.
 He will suture the gum tissue and place the temporary crown or denture.
 Once the implant post has healed, a restorative dentist will place the final, custom made crown or prosthesis.

 Types of Anesthesia